Sonukr/react-gitbook/lectures/02-further-react-info/09-Component-Lifecycle.md

 }
 ```

 You don't need to define a constructor if that's all it does, though.
 This happens automatically when your component is invoked.
-A common use of the constructor is to initialize state using the props passed to the component.
+A common use of the constructor is to initialize state using the props passed to the component - as we have been doing!

 ```javascript
 constructor(props) {